IRAC: Conclusion

 The Conclusion section of an IRAC directly answers the question presented in the issue section of the IRAC.
 It is important for the methodology of the IRAC that the conclusion section of the IRAC not introduce any new rules or analysis.
 This section restates the issue and provides the final answer.

 Conclusion is a vital process where the final calls are distributed upon the previous cases and are redefined by the judge.

-The Role of Facts
+Facts

 The facts of a case are central to every step in the IRAC.
 It is from the facts that the issues are identified.
 It is the facts that lead to the identification of the most appropriate rules, and the rules which lead to the most useful way of construing the facts.
 Analysis requires the interpretation of facts and rules.
 The conclusion is a decision based on the application of the rules to the facts for each issue.